 How to Apply Micro Cement

-Typically, micro cement systems have primer, two coats of micro cement, and a layer of varnish.
+Typically, micro concrete systems have primer, two coats of cement, and a layer of varnish.
 All of these layers will be about 3 mm thick.
-Therefore, a person would need to have a primer and varnish ready when they buy micro cement.
+Therefore, a person would need to have a primer and varnish ready when they buy cement.
 Keep in mind that the exact instructions will vary on what you want to cover, the type of micro cement, etc.

-To apply micro cement, prepare the area first.
+To apply it, prepare the area first.
 The targeted area needs to be clean.
 Debris and dust can cause air bubbles in the cement and make it uneven.
 So, using a vacuum and wiping down the area well would be ideal.